Inguinal hernia repair

 • Nerve injury leading to sensory abnormalities

-Emergency Notice: If postoperative fever, redness, swelling at the wound site, or difficulty in bowel movements occur, seek medical attention immediately.
+Emergency Notice: If high fever, redness, swelling at the wound site, or difficulty in bowel movements occur postoperatively, seek medical attention immediately.

 Precautions and Contraindications

-Preoperative assessment should include a review of all chronic illnesses (such as diabetes, coagulopathies), and anticoagulant medications (like aspirin) should be discontinued.
+Preoperative assessment should include detailed medical history (such as diabetes, coagulation disorders), and discontinuation of anticoagulants (e.g., aspirin).
 Postoperative activity restrictions must be strictly followed, avoiding lifting heavy objects for at least 4 to 6 weeks.
 Contraindications include:

 • Severe cardiopulmonary failure unable to tolerate anesthesia